 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Idesia polycarpa is a Deciduous Tree up to 12.00 metres tall.
+Idesia polycarpa is a deciduous tree that can grow up to 12.00 metres tall.

 It has edible uses.